tiwater/docs.penless.ai/README.md

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

-To serve OpenAPI docs, we use plugin `docusaurus-preset-openapi`.
-Please read [docs](https://www.npmjs.com/package/docusaurus-preset-openapi#Configuration) for configuration details.
+To serve OpenAPI docs, we use `redocusaurus`.
+Please read [docs](https://redocusaurus.vercel.app/) for configuration details.

 ### Installation